The equipment needed to play darts is as follows:

 - Dart Board Height: 5 feet.
 8 inches from floor to the center of the bull's-eye.

-- Distance from front of the dartboard to the throwing line: 7 feet 9 1/4 inches 8 feet 0 inches for soft tip).
+- Distance from front of the dartboard to the throwing line: Steel Tip: 7 feet 9 1/4 inches, Soft Tip: 8 feet 0 inches.
 To mark the throw line a simple piece of tape will suffice.
 Major tournaments, however, use a "hockey" which is a thin raised strip of wood approximately 1 1/2 inches high (see image diagram below).

 - Mounting: Flush to the wall - not leaning like a picture - with the 20 at the top.

 - Location: Since darts often bounce out of the dartboard, never put a dartboard up near windows or breakables or where anyone could walk between the throwline and the dartboard.
 Also, if you have a hard floor, such as concrete or wood, you may want to consider getting a dart mat.

 - The dart scoreboard should be mounted to left or the right of the dart board for easy access.